Xiangqi: Endgame

 Though xiangqi endgames require remarkable skill to be played well, there are a number of widely known book wins and book draws.
 Without a counterpart to pawn promotion, xiangqi endgames instead focus more directly on forcing checkmate or stalemate, and in this regard resemble pawnless chess endgames.
 Since stalemate is a loss for the stalemated player instead of a draw, most book draws in xiangqi are due to fortresses, with a few draws due to insufficient material.
+The concept of the opposition does not exist in xiangqi, as it is impossible for the generals to get close enough; instead, the flying general rule gains importance in the endgame, and fills the opposition's role as a mechanism for one general to restrict the other.

 A general rule in xiangqi endgames for the advantageous side is that, when there's less material on the board, do not trade pieces easily, as with fewer attacking pieces on the board, defending is easier (in contrast to Western chess, where it is almost always advantageous to trade pieces when up on material).
 Hence, if a certain type of endgame can transpose, by trading pieces, into another type of endgame which is a book win, then this endgame itself is a book win.

 Zugzwang in xiangqi endgames

 Inducing zugzwang is a crucial theme in winning simple endgames, and almost exclusively in simple endgames.
 In the general + soldier vs general endgame shown on the right, Red's first main goal is to occupy the middle file.
 Red wins with 1.
 Gd1, a waiting move, and Black is in zugzwang.
 Black must proceed with 1. ...Ge8, as 1. ...Ge10 instantly loses after 2. f9#.
 After 1. ...Ge8 2. f9 Gf8 3. e9 Ge8 4. d9 Gf8 5.
 Ge1, Red's general successfully occupies the middle file.
 The game would conclude with 5. ...Gf9 6. e9+, and regardless of Black's reply, 7.
 Ge2# (stale)mates Black.

+Unlike in western chess, only two pieces (the cannon and chariot) can lose a tempo via triangulation, because there is no initial two-step move option for the soldier and the remaining pieces' movements form bipartite graphs, like the knight's graph.
+More commonly, other pieces can perform waiting moves when their exact position does not matter, such as in the above example.

 Reciprocal zugzwang is possible, but very rare and usually seen in endgame compositions.
 In this endgame shown on the right, whoever moves loses, since when either of the two generals moves to an open d- or f- file, it threatens unstoppable mate, while the player to move only helps the enemy general occupy one of the files.
-For instance, Red can only move his two soldiers if he is to move.
+For instance, Red can only move their two soldiers if he is to move.
 Moving the f-(or d-)soldier allows the enemy general to occupy the f-file(d-file).
 Even if 1. fe9+ Gf10 2. d10, when Red threatens mate in 1, Black still mates immediately with either 2. ...fe2# or 2. ...f1#.